Josh Shapiro: Platform

-Shapiro has said that as governor he will protect abortion access in Pennsylvania and veto any bill passed the state legislature passes that outlaws abortion.
-In contrast, Mastriano said he would support outlawing abortion in Pennsylvania without any exceptions, including in cases of rape or the mother's life being at risk.
+Shapiro said that as governor he would protect abortion access in Pennsylvania and veto any bill the state legislature passes that restricts or outlaws abortion.

 Before running for governor, Shapiro had supported capital punishment for what he called "heinous crimes".
 During his campaign, he announced that he now favored abolishing the death penalty in Pennsylvania, a reversal of his previous position.
 Shapiro was asked in a 2022 interview with Pennsylvania Capital-Star why his position changed, to which he responded:

 [The] question is a fair one ...
 When I ran for [attorney general] in 2016, I said that the death penalty should be reserved for the most heinous of crimes.
 But then I got elected attorney general and I saw these cases come across my desk.
 I got closer to a system that I thought was in need of reform.
 And as attorney general I never once sought the death penalty.
-As governor, I'd be in a policymaking role, together with the Legislature … and I thought it was important when asked to state my position unequivocally that I would sign legislation to abolish the death penalty.
+As governor, I'd be in a policymaking role, together with the Legislature ... and I thought it was important when asked to state my position unequivocally that I would sign legislation to abolish the death penalty.
 Shapiro also said he would not sign any future death warrants for prisoners on death row.